valterfi/transformers/README.md

 - I created the paged search already imagining that there could be a situation of having a large number of transformers.
 - An option to create random transformers was implemented.
 - I created requests related to the execution of the war.
-  - It is possible to see the result of the war after executing the war-related GET methods
+  - It is possible to see the result of the war after executing the war-related GET methods.
   - An option has been implemented to bring in more detail or not the result of the war.

 - I made the implementation of the battles to support a good number of transforming fighters.
 -  Despite this, I have set a minimum value, at least in the option of generating random transformers, of 50,0000 transformers that can fight in a battle.

-- I assumed that the order of precedence of the rules
+- I assumed that the order of precedence of the rules:
-  - "Transformer named Optimus Prime or Predaking face each other (or a duplicate of each other), the game immediately ends with all competitors destroyed"
+  - "Transformer named Optimus Prime or Predaking face each other (or a duplicate of each other), the game immediately ends with all competitors destroyed".
-  - "Transformer named Optimus Prime or Predaking wins his fight automatically"
+  - "Transformer named Optimus Prime or Predaking wins his fight automatically".
-  - "Fighter is down 4 or more points of courage and 3 or more points of strength compared to their opponent"
+  - "Fighter is down 4 or more points of courage and 3 or more points of strength compared to their opponent".
-  - "Fighter is 3 or more points of skill above their opponent"
+  - "Fighter is 3 or more points of skill above their opponent".
-  - "Default Rule"
+  - "Default Rule".

 - It is possible to consult the result of the last battle until starting a new one.
 Battles have a persistence control in the database.

 - Until the previous battle is over, it is not possible to create a new one.

 - I configured a Documentation API using swagger.
 It is available in the /swagger-ui.html path.

+- I applied integration tests with the database at the application's controller layer.

+- Unit tests were implemented using mockito.

 ### Prerequisites